ibm-cloud-docs/vpc/vpn-client-to-site-change-server-types.md

 You can change VPN server types after you create a VPN server.
 For example, you can upgrade a stand-alone VPN server (pilot deployment) to a High Availability (HA) VPN server (production deployment).
 You can also detach a subnet to downgrade an HA VPN server to a stand-alone deployment, or change a VPN subnet after your VPN server is provisioned.
 {: shortdesc}

-## Upgrading to an HA VPN server in the UI
+## Upgrading to an HA VPN server in the console
 {: #vpn-client-to-site-upgrade-ui}
 {: ui}